There Is a Balm in Gilead

 "There Is a Balm in Gilead" is a traditional African American spiritual dating back to at least the 19th century.
 Its refrain appears in Washington Glass's 1854 hymn "The Sinner's Cure", although the hymn is substantially based on an earlier work by John Newton.

 The "balm in Gilead" references the Old Testament, particularly Jeremiah 8:22, but the spiritual's lyrics focus on the New Testament concept of salvation through Jesus Christ.
 In the Old Testament, the balm of Gilead is a healing compound, symbolizing spiritual medicine for Israel and sinners.

 The 1973 edition of the Primitive Baptist songbook Harp of Ages features "Balm in Gilead" with verses from a Charles Wesley hymn.
 The second verse of the spiritual also appears in versions of another spiritual, "(Walk That) Lonesome Valley", illustrating the common practice of shared verses in camp meetings and revivals.
-Nina Simone recorded a rendition of the song on her album Baltimore.
+Nina Simone recorded a rendition of the song on her 1978 studio album Baltimore.